Measuring locally

 • Just run a 5 seconds stress run with default metrics providers

-So let’s start by going to the install folder of the Green Metrics Tool on your system and then preparing the usage_scenario.yml:
+So let’s start by going to the install folder of the Green Metrics Tool on your system

 cd PATH_TO_GREEN_METRICS_TOOL/docker